-Need pumpkin ideas?
+Need pumpkin design ideas?
 Ready for Halloween fun and carving pumpkins?
 Been wanting to try some no-carve pumpkin decorating ideas, pumpkin painting ideas for kids, or need easy to carve pumpkin ideas?
-We have great pumpkin crafts and a super cute no carve pumpkin ideas for cat family that makes fun Halloween kids’ activities!
+We have great pumpkin crafts and super cute no carve pumpkin ideas for cat family that makes fun Halloween kids’ activities!

 If you’re so over the mess of Halloween pumpkin carving (even though you love those yummy roasted pumpkin seeds), there are many creative and easy pumpkin ideas that don’t involve pumpkin carving!
 And, these pumpkins are great alternatives to pumpkins painting ideas!